seL4/website/Contribute/pull-requests.md

 Regression tests vary per repository.
 For seL4 itself, they must include:

-- compile test.
+- Compile test.
-- hardware and/or simulator runs.
+- Hardware and/or simulator runs.
 Reviewer can add the `hw-build`, `hw-test`, and `hw-bench` labels to run hardware builds and tests on pull requests.
-- the proofs.
+- Proofs.

 For verification target repositories (currently mainly seL4):

-- a pull request can only be merged on the master branch if either the corresponding proof is updated or if there is no proof impact.
+- A pull request can only be merged on the master branch if either the corresponding proof is updated or if there is no proof impact.

-- there is no proof impact if:
+There is no proof impact if:

-  - the preprocessed source for verified code has not changed (the "preprocess" check on GitHub succeeds), or
+- The preprocessed source for verified code has not changed (the "preprocess" check on GitHub succeeds), or
 - the proof still works unchanged despite the code change.
   Reviewers can add the `proof-test` label to run the current proofs on a pull request.

-- for proof updates:
+If there are proof updates:

-  - submit a pull request to the [`l4v`](https://github.com/seL4/l4v) repository together with the pull request for the [`seL4`](https://github.com/seL4/seL4) repository, or
+- Submit a pull request to the [`l4v`](https://github.com/seL4/l4v) repository together with the pull request for the [`seL4`](https://github.com/seL4/seL4) repository, or
 - ping the `@verification` team on the GitHub seL4 org for help in updating the proofs, or
 - talk to the [seL4 Foundation][foundation] about finding funding
   and/or volunteers for the proofs updates if it is a bigger project.

 ## Merging